FREQUENTLY ASKED QUESTIONS ABOUT THE APPLICATION ESSAYS

 Other students, however, need help only with the essays, which is where I come in.
 My areas of expertise—and my great joys—are coaching, editing, and writing, so I focus on these alone.
-I work with a range of applicants, from those at the very beginning of the writing process to ones who only need help with final polishing, and everything in-between.
+I work with a range of applicants, from those at the very beginning of the writing process to ones who only need help with final polishing.

 3. I don’t know exactly which schools I am applying to yet.
 Does it still make sense to work with you at this stage?

-If you think you will be applying to at least one of the 525+ institutions that now use the Common Application, then it is a good idea to tackle your personal essay first.
-You can always come back to me once you decide on specific schools so that I can help with any supplementary essays they require.
-Even those colleges and universities that are not members of the Common App usually want at least one personal essay, on topics they designate.
+If you think you will be applying to at least one of the 800+ institutions that now use the Common Application, then it is a good idea to tackle your personal essay first.
+You can always come back to me once you decide on specific schools so that I can help with any supplementary essays they may require.
+And even those colleges and universities that are not members of the Common App usually want at least one substantive personal essay on a topic of their choice.

 For more information, please see the “Resources” page.

-Absolutely.
-If you don’t treat them just as seriously as your primary personal essay, or leave them till the last minute without giving them the time they deserve, you will have missed a golden opportunity.
-Your readers will wonder why you have a polished personal essay, but have chosen to submit slipshod supplementary ones.
-It reflects badly on your writing skills, your thoughtfulness, the seriousness of your application, and the ability to manage written work in a timely way.
-Be aware that they may take more time than you think—the number of essays, topic, and length can vary significantly from school to school.
+Very.
+If you don’t treat them just as seriously as your primary personal essay and give them the time they deserve, you will miss another vital chance to demonstrate who you are and how well you write.
+Your readers may wonder why you have a polished personal essay but have chosen to submit sloppy supplements.
+This reflects badly on your writing skills, the seriousness of your application, and your ability to manage your workload.
+Please be aware that they may take more time than you think—the number of essays, topic, and length can vary significantly from school to school.

 5. Do you write the essays for your clients?

 I work tirelessly with my clients to help them reach their goals, but if you are looking for someone who will write the essays for you, I cannot help.
 Not only would this be unethical, it would be shortsighted, too: admissions committees can almost always tell the difference between an honest essay and one bought off the shelf—and will send the dishonest application straight to the reject pile.